GoodWebDev88/RSS-Server/docs/en/developers/03_Backend/05_Extensions.md

 This file is the entry point of your extension.
 It must contain a specific class to function.
 As mentioned above, the name of the class must be your `entrypoint` suffixed by` Extension` (`HelloWorldExtension` for example).
-In addition, this class must be inherited from the `Minz_Extension` class to benefit from extensions-specific methods.
+In addition, this class must be inherited from the `Base_Extension` class to benefit from extensions-specific methods.

 Your class will benefit from four methods to redefine: